ADHD Women's Wellbeing Podcast

 “Obsessed with this pod on ADHD!” ⭐️⭐️⭐️⭐️⭐️

-In The ADHD Women’s Wellbeing Toolkit, coach and podcaster, Kate Moryoussef shares the psychology and science behind the challenges faced by women with ADHD and lays out a roadmap for you to uncover your authentic self.
+In The ADHD Women’s Wellbeing Toolkit, Kate Moryoussef shares the psychology and science behind the challenges faced by women with ADHD and lays out a roadmap for you to uncover your authentic self.

 With practical lifestyle tools on how to manage mental, emotional, physical, and hormonal burnout and lean into your unique strengths to create more energy, joy, and creativity, this book will help you (re)learn to not only live with this brain difference but also thrive with it.

-If so, The ADHD Women’s Wellbeing Podcast is for you.
+If so, the award-winning ADHD Women’s Wellbeing Podcast is for you.
 This award-winning podcast is hosted by Kate Moryoussef, an ADHD lifestyle and wellbeing coach, author, EFT practitioner, mum of four, and late-in-life diagnosed with ADHD herself.

 Each week, thousands of women just like you tune in to hear Kate chat with top ADHD experts, thought leaders, professionals and authors.
 Their powerful insights will help you harness your health and enhance your life as a woman with ADHD.